-AUGUST 2014

-MAKE BOWEL CANCER DISAPPEAR
+AUGUST 2014 Make BOWEL CANCER DISAPPEAR

 Our vision to eliminate bowel cancer in Australia is no small task.
 So to raise awareness for such a big challenge, we did something big.
 We created a symbolic statement in Martin Place, in the heart of Sydney's busy CBD, building the words 'bowel cancer' out of 5,000 boxes, each representing a bowel screening test.

 Throughout the day passers-by were invited to take a test from the installation.
 As each one was taken the words BOWEL CANCER slowly disappeared, signifying the link between screening and bowel cancer prevention.
 The symbolic message this conveyed was simple the more people who take a bowel screening test, the less we'll see of bowel cancer.

 The event was filmed for a national TV commercial to educate people on the importance of screening for the early detection of bowel cancer and inspire them to take action.

 View television commercial here

+It'll take years off you.

+Bowel cancer is the second biggest cancer killer in Australia.
+While most of those affected are over 50, it can sometimes occur in younger adults too.
+Fortunately, up to 90 per cent of cases can be successfully treated when detected early.
+All it takes is one simple screening test that you can do at home, which takes no longer than putting on your make-up.
+To find out more about screening, please visit jodileefoundation.org.au.
+After all, it doesn't matter what you do to look younger; if you don't get screened for bowel cancer, you may not have to worry about growing old at all.

-SEPTEMBER 2014 NATIONAL BOWEL CANCER AWARENESS CAMPAIGN The Make Bowel Cancer Disappear campaign was Australia's first multifaceted national bowel cancer awareness campaign, funded by a grant of \$2.5 million awarded by the Australian Government.
+SEPTEMBER 2014 NATIONAL BOWEL CANCER AWARENESS CAMPAIGN

+The Make Bowel Cancer Disappear campaign was Australia's first multifaceted national bowel cancer awareness campaign, funded by a grant of \$2.5 million awarded by the Australian Government.
 The objective was to raise awareness of bowel cancer and encourage people to participate in screening for the early detection of bowel cancer.

 Together with our creative partners AJF Partnership and The Glue Society, we are proud to have delivered a campaign valued in excess of \$4.0 million due to the value added by our public relations activity and pro bono work of our supporters.
-An extensive PR campaign around the installation of bowel screening tests in Martin Place, Sydney and the commercial resulted in national media coverage, including Seven's Morning Show and Daily Edition, Ten's Eyewitness News and Studio 10 and ABC News.
+An extensive PR campaign around the installation of bowel screening tests in Martin Place, Sydney, and the commercial resulted in national media coverage, including Seven's Morning Show and Daily Edition, Ten's Eyewitness News and Studio 10 and ABC News.

 The campaign also featured these attention grabbing print ads which were seen by thousands of Australians in The Age, Herald Sun, Weekend Australian Magazine, various metropolitan and regional publications and the AFL Record.

-View television commercial here 80 Australians will die from bowel cancer this week.
-72 might have survived if they'd done one simple thing.
-But the real tragedy for many people is that up to 90 per cent of cases could have been successfully treated if found early.
-Because bowel cancer has no visible symptoms, the best chance at early detection is a simple, non-invasive screening test that you can do at home.
-So please, visit jodileefoundation.org.au to find out how to get one, because the more tests that are taken, the less we'll see of bowel cancer.
+View television commercial here

-OCTOBER 2014 KENNETT BUILDERS 100 NOT OUT GALA The centenary of Kennett Builders was celebrated in style with the 100 Not Out Gala event for more than 700 people at the Adelaide Oval raising more than \$100,000 on the night.
+OCTOBER 2014 KENNETT BUILDERS 100 NOT OUT GALA

+The centenary of Kennett Builders was celebrated in style with the 100 Not Out Gala event for more than 700 people at the Adelaide Oval raising more than \$100,000 on the night.

 Our partnership with Kennett Builders was formed due to their close connection with bowel cancer.
 Managing Director John Kennett's mother Jean lost her life to the disease at the age of 58.
 Keen to promote early detection, John introduced our Workplace Program to his 45 employees in 2013.